 “Lightfields transform existing device displays with lighting effects, texture and 3D depth,” says Kohli.
 “It creates a richer experience, making content more beautiful and engaging.
-When viewed on a Lit by Leia device, lightfield images on Holopix stand out with depth and an immersive head-tilt based parallax effect.”
+When viewed on a Leia device, lightfield images on Holopix stand out with depth and an immersive head-tilt based parallax effect.”

 Pictures from Holopix are also available on the web, viewed as a Parallax animation.
 Below are some examples of lightfield images hosted on the Holopix website: